 - Fill Level Monitor Screen

 - Gray (waste) Water Holding Tank

+- Black (sewage) Water Holding Tank

 - Drains

-- Cassette Toilet
+- Toilet

 - Piping & Connections

 Safety Information:

 Before using the fresh water system for the first time and when de-winterizing, the water system must be sanitized.
 During cold months the camper may have been winterized at the factory or dealer lot.